-Only adding to Mt Kinabalu’s appeal are the distinct climatic zones and pronounced variation of soils that make it among the richest habitats for plant life anywhere on earth.
+Only adding to Mount Kinabalu’s appeal are the distinct climatic zones and pronounced variation of soils that make it among the richest habitats for plant life anywhere on earth.
 More than 5000 species of plants have been identified here (more than Europe and North America – minus tropical Mexico – combined), and many cannot be found anywhere else.
 Additionally, 326 bird species and 100 mammals inhabit the slopes of this mountain in the region of Sabah.

 The mountain’s lower slopes offer walks under a dense rainforest canopy, with tall hardwoods, tangled fruiting figs, palms, bamboo and giant tree ferns arching above.
 The forest floor is covered by the largest mosses on earth, and the mountainsides host more than 608 species of fern, exceeding the number found on the entire African mainland.

 As you walk, sniff the wind for the parasitic rafflesia plan; its giant flowers – though rarely seen as it only blooms for three to five days a year – measure up to one metre in diameter and smell of rotting flesh.
 You might spot the bright orange billed and vociferous rhinoceros hornbill in the forest canopy above or see Müller's Bornean gibbon swinging from tree to tree, and very occasionally, walkers may catch a glimpse of an ochre-pelted orangutan.